Alberthaux/data_parser/README.md

 # Care Label Parsing & Data Pipeline

-This repository provides a **data pipeline** for parsing clothing care labels, extracting fiber compositions, weights, and various metadata fields (e.g., brand names, “made in France,” “solution-dyed,” “recycled,” etc.).
+This repository provides a **data pipeline** for parsing clothing care labels, extracting material compositions, weights, and various metadata fields (e.g., brand names, “made in France,” “solution-dyed,” “recycled,” etc.).
 The parsed results are then stored in a relational database.

 ## Table of Contents